udeyrishi/distributed-procnanny/Readme.txt

 Description
 -----------
 procnanny is a process monitoring and cleaning program as required by the Assignment #3 of CMPUT 379, Fall 2015 at the University of Alberta.
-There are 2 executables: the client (procnanny.client) and the server (procnanny.server)/
+There are 2 executables: the client (procnanny.client) and the server (procnanny.server).

 The client monitors the specified processes in the user's space for their execution for a specified amount of real time, and if any of them exceeds that period, sends them a SIGKILL.
 The list of processes in the user's